hasura/graphql-engine/manual/data/permissions.rst

 Data permissions and access control
 ===================================

-The data APIs, by default can only be accessed by users with the ``admin`` role.
+Access to data stored in Hasura database is managed using :doc:`user roles <../auth/authorization/index>`.
+By default, the data APIs can only be accessed by users with the ``admin`` role.
 However, we should never include the admin token in any client applications.
 So, we need to allow access to the data APIs for roles other than ``admin``.
 This is handled by the permission layer of the data APIs, which lets you define **row level** and **column level** access control policies for various roles.

 What are the typical roles other than ``admin``?

 #. ``user`` for logged in users
 #. ``anonymous`` for users who haven't logged in.

 We need to define permissions on all the tables that we have created so far (where applicable) for ``user`` and ``anonymous`` roles.
-We can use the data API to create permissions.
+We can use the data API or the :doc:`API console <../api-console/index>` to create permissions.

 The hasura API gateway forwards ``X-Hasura-*`` headers with each request to the data microservice.
-So, when a data API call is made with an ``auth_token`` representing some user, the data microservice knows the user's roles and a variable called ``REQ_USER_ID`` is updated with the ``hasura_id`` of the user making the call.
+So, when a data API call is made with an ``auth_token`` representing some user, the data microservice knows the user's roles and a variable called ``X-HASURA-USER-ID`` is updated with the ``hasura_id`` of the user making the call.
 This variable can now be used to describe the access permissions for rows in tables.

+See the following example to learn how to set permissions:

 Select permissions
 ------------------

-To allow ``select`` access to roles based on the below configuration
+Let us consider the ``article`` table.
+The following are the permissions we'd like to define for select queries on this table:

 .. list-table::
    :header-rows: 1